What Is the 2023 Jeep Wrangler?

 - Remote start

 - Heated steering wheel

 - 7- or 8.4-inch touchscreen multimedia system

 - Apple CarPlay and Android Auto smartphone connectivity

 - Adaptive cruise control

 - Automatic emergency braking

 The Wrangler is a back-to-basics SUV, but that doesn’t mean it comes cheaply.
-The base two-door model lacks creature comforts like standard power windows and power locks, but still starts around $30,000 — and the Wrangler Unlimited is even pricier.
-For your money, you’ll get a rugged 4×4 that’s fun to drive, has an iconic look and is extremely capable off-road.
-Better still, the latest Wrangler is better behaved than its predecessor on paved roads.
+The base two-door model lacks creature comforts like power windows, air conditioning and power locks, but it still starts at almost $33,000, and the more practical four-door Wrangler is even pricier.
+What you get for your money, though, is a rugged 4×4 that’s fun to drive, has an iconic look and is extremely capable off-road.